Scott Street Flats: The Cumbrae-Stewarts

-Both Mrs Cumbrae-Stewart and her husband Frank (Francis) were prominent and active citizens of Brisbane early in the century.
-Frank Cumbrae-Stewart was a barrister and King's Counsel and was appointed the foundation registrar and librarian of the new University of Queensland in 1910.
+Both Cumbrae-Stewart and his wife were prominent and active citizens of Brisbane early in the century.
+Frank was a barrister and King's Counsel and was appointed the foundation registrar and librarian of the new University of Queensland in 1910.
 Among his numerous involvements, he was a founder and president of the Royal Historical Society of Queensland and a founder and trustee of the John Oxley Library.
 Historical papers he authored included histories of the Brisbane River, Brisbane bridges and surveyors of the Queensland coast.
 In 1926 he became Garrick Professor of Law at the University of Queensland.

-Mrs Cumbrae-Stewart was equally active.
+Zina was equally active.
 A deeply committed evangelical Anglican, she was an executive member of the Australian Red Cross in Queensland for twenty-two years, was an original member of the Mother's Union and its president for nine years and president of the National Council of Women of Queensland for nine years.
 She helped found the Queensland Social Service League in 1931 to cope with problems related to the Depression.
 Other societies she was involved with included the Mothercraft Association, the Traveller's Aid Society and the Shakespeare Society.
 Zina Cumbrae-Stewart was the first woman to speak from the platform of the Brisbane City Hall and had early involvement in educational broadcasting.